 This July marked 30 years since the release of The Lost Boys, and in that time, its cult appeal hasn't waned.
 The film is screened at LGBT film festivals and maintains a strong gay fanbase both because of the film's homoerotic and campy overtones and because Schumacher himself is gay.
 There are Lost Boys themed club nights and film screenings, and the Santa Cruz boardwalk, where the film was shot, is currently celebrating the anniversary.

-The 1987 film, which stars Kiefer Sutherland, Jason Patric, Corey Haim, and Corey Feldman, opens with a long shot of a boardwalk soundtracked by "Cry Little Sister" by Gerard McMahon.
-A group of vampires, rampant in Santa Carla, get into a fight that a police officer breaks up.
-The same officer is killed later that night.
+The 1987 film, which stars Kiefer Sutherland, Jason Patric, Corey Haim and Corey Feldman, opens on a long shot of a boardwalk soundtracked by Cry Little Sister by Gerard McMahon.
+A group of vampires, rampant in Santa Carla, get into a fight which is broken up by a police officer.
+The same officer who is killed later in the night.

-Santa Cruz now proudly boasts about its relationship to The Lost Boys, but it was once reticent to allow them to film there.
-The film is set in "Santa Carla" and includes shots of the Santa Cruz Boardwalk, the Pogonip open-space preserve, and the mountains.
-Producers wanted to film in Santa Cruz because of its known reputation as the "Murder Capital of the World" due to three serial killers – Kemper, Carpenter, and Mullin – having hunted victims there.
-Eager to distance the city from this reputation, the council refused to grant filming permits unless the producers changed the name of the city.
+Santa Cruz now proudly boasts about its relationship to The Lost Boys but it was once reticent to allow them to film there.
+The film is set in "Santa Carla" and includes shots of the Santa Cruz Boardwalk, the Pogonip open space preserve, and the mountains.
+The producers wanted to film there as Santa Cruz was known as, "Murdersville, USA" and "The Murder Capital of the World" due to three serial killers – Kemper, Carpenter, and Mullin – having hunted victims there.
+Eager to distance the city from this reputation the council refused to grant filming permits unless the producers changed the name of the city.